ArseneSapi/Brazilian_Ecommerce/README.md

 - Revenue per seller(Top10)
 - Average seller Response time (time btw purchase_date and carrier_delivery_date)

 ## Technology used
 ### SQL
-The project was entirely completed with SQL especially MySQL
+The project was entirely completed with SQL(MySQL)

 ## Data source and contents
 Data was a set of seven tables as follow :
+- customers
+- order_items
+- order_payments
+- orders reviews
+- orders
+- product_category_name_translation
+- products
+- sellers
+- geolocation

 The data sets are from Kaggle.
 They can be downloaded through the following link: